By Hiroko Sato

 Perhaps that's why the Groton-Dunstable Regional Middle School just won the top-in-Massachusetts status in Johns Hopkins Center for Talented Youth rankings.

-After making it one of the school's top goals to help gifted students develop their talents for the past three years, GDRMS was recently named the state's number-one school in the CTY
+After making it one of the school's top goals to help gifted students develop their talents for the past three years, GDRMS was

 To participate in the search, students must score at the 95th percentile on a standardized test -- or the "advanced" level, in the case of the Massachusetts Comprehensive Assessment System.
 They will then take School and College Ability Test (SCAT) or Scholastic Assessment Test (SAT), and those who performed at an average level or higher would be admitted into CTY's courses designed for students who have exceptional mathematical and verbal-reasoning abilities.